 The local Conference of St. Vincent de Paul provides four main services of which clients can make use.
 Each year, over 8,000 families with over 25,000 members are assisted by the Conference’s services.
 Locations and times are provided below.

-Food items are distributed every Monday from 8am - 2pm (Summer hours).
+Food items are distributed every Monday from 9am - 12pm and 1:00pm-4:00pm.
 The food pantry is located 705 N Roosevelt Ave, with the parking lot entrance accessible from Chestnut Ave.
 We recommend clients visit the food pantry once per month.

 Distribution of donated clothing is every Monday morning* from 10 am – noon

 The garden, through the dedication of many volunteers, provides fresh vegetables to those in need all summer long.